ApolloAuto/apollo/docs/02_Quick Start/apollo_6_0_quick_start.md

 ## Emergency Audio Detection

 Apollo currently integrates emergency vehicle detection through audio devices.
-Microphones are installed on the vehicle to collect audio signals around the autonomous vehicle, and the recorded soundtracks will be analized and processed to detect emergency vehicles in the surroundings.
+Microphones are installed on the vehicle to collect audio signals around the autonomous vehicle, and the recorded soundtracks will be analyzed and processed to detect emergency vehicles in the surroundings.
 The module detail is [here](../../modules/audio).

 ## New Deep Learning Models